zaid-husain/shop/README.md

 # 🔊 Sound & Feedback System

-Bharat Auto Parts includes a centralized sound-feedback system.
+Apna Khata includes a centralized sound-feedback system.

 Sounds are intended to be subtle and business-focused rather than noisy.